Probate Q&A Series

 • Respond promptly to formal objections.

-• Obtain court approval before final distribution.
+• Obtain approval of the final account before closing.

 • Issue distribution receipts and releases when closing.